josefsbreakfast/Polaris-Protocol/🏮_Admin_Nest/🗃️_Archive/💾_Collectors_Editions/🌌_Polaris_vs_Books/🌳_FotR/20260920_on_hobbit_houses.md

 - 🌲 **“Of course, darling.”**

-I’m jusying saying I don’t need to have any yokes moves out anywhere near me unless there is going to be triple glazing, underfloor heating, and folklorically consistsnt family in-jokes. that’s my line.
+I’m jusying saying I don’t need to have any  moves out anywhere near me unless there is going to be triple glazing, underfloor heating, and folklorically consistsnt family in-jokes. that’s my line.